(A) The registrar of motor vehicles may designate one or more of the following persons to serve as a deputy registrar in each county:

-(V) A nonprofit corporation formed for the purposes of providing automobile related services to its members or the public and that provides such services from more than one location in this state may operate a deputy registrar office at any such location, provided that the nonprofit corporation operates no more than one deputy registrar office in any one county.
+(W) A nonprofit corporation formed for the purposes of providing automobile related services to its members or the public and that provides such services from more than one location in this state may, with the written approval of the registrar, operate a deputy registrar office at any such location.
 The registrar may permit a clerk of courts who is appointed a deputy registrar to offer deputy registrar services at each title office operated by the clerk within the county.

 Promulgated Under: 119.03

 Rule Amplifies: R.C.
 4503.03 , R.C.
 4503.031 , R.C.
 4503.032 , R.C.
 4507.01